Hitler über Deutschland

 Hitler über Deutschland (English: Hitler over Germany) was the name of a campaign stunt and film for Hitler's run in the 1932 German presidential election.
-During this tour Hitler would visit as many as five cities in one day, addressing rallies of tens of thousands of people.
+During this tour Hitler would visit as many as five cities in one day by plane, addressing rallies of tens of thousands of people.

 Afterwards the tour was made into a silent film and photographs taken by Heinrich Hoffmann were published in a photobook.
 It was an inexpensive booklet that was printed in 500,000 copies.